-The Mural will host a multitude of events throughout the year, every year.
-Every event will be centered around Black Joy, Black Love and Black Women.
-These public events located at The Mural will be motivated by the need to preserve and create community, promote justice and and healing and model kindness and generosity.
+The mural will host a multitude of events throughout the year, every year.
+Every event will center on Black Joy, Black Love and Black Women.
+These public events located at the mural will preserve and create community, promote justice and healing, and model kindness and generosity.

 The inaugural event was on The Unveiling and Food Give Away on the last event.
 Hundreds of viewers from all over the world watched the installation of this historic artistry via live stream hosted by Micia Mosely of The Black Teacher Project.
 The online event featured many other speakers, including the homeowner, Jilchristina Vest, journalist Alicia R. Mayo, Black Panther Kim Nelson, and the Muralist Rachel Wolfe-Goldsmith, who also created art on the wall LIVE!.
 Simultaneously, and in honor of the BPP’s People’s Free Food Program, the West Oakland Mural Project with the leadership of East Oakland Collective and support from Gold Beams, packed and then handed out the groceries.

 Organizations, restaurants, neighbors, friends, Oaklanders and people from around the Bay and the world donated time, money, food and labor to make The Unveiling Event and Food Give Away successful.
 Like this event, all future events will be possible with community cooperation and support.